enisdenjo/graphql-ws/README.md

 ## Disclaimer

-This library and the [GraphQL over WebSocket Protocol](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md) are **not** cross-compatible with the legacy [`subscriptions-transport-ws`](https://github.com/apollographql/subscriptions-transport-ws) and its [accompanying Protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md).
+This library and the [GraphQL over WebSocket Protocol](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md) are **not** cross-compatible with the [deprecated `subscriptions-transport-ws`](https://github.com/apollographql/subscriptions-transport-ws) and its [accompanying Protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md).

 You must use `graphql-ws` coherently and implement the [GraphQL over WebSocket Protocol](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md) on both sides, server and the client.